BenBaghdasaryan/BenBaghdasaryan/README.md

 # 💫 About Me:
 I am a beginner Python programmer, mainly focused on machine learning and data analysis.
 I work with data preprocessing, visualization, basic machine learning models, and research data analysis.
-I am constantly learning new technologies and improving my programming skills.<br>I am always open to learning from experienced programmers and am happy to share my knowledge with them
+I am constantly learning new technologies and improving my programming skills.<br>I am always open to learning from experienced programmers and am happy to share my knowledge with them.

 ## 🌐 Socials: